demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 +    let findUser = Persistence.findUser getDataCtx
 ```

-Followed up with passing the parially applied `findUser` function to the `handlerUserLogin` function and remove the `TODO` placeholder in the `handlerUserLogin` function.
+Followed up with passing the partially applied `findUser` function to the `handlerUserLogin` function and remove the `TODO` placeholder in the `handlerUserLogin` function.

 ```diff
 -  let handleUserLogin ctx = async {